AQ-AzimSofi/ai-prototypes/README.md

 # AI Prototypes

-> My goal: Build 10 AI prototypes in 2025
+> My goal: Build 10 AI prototypes in 2025-2026

-A collection of AI-powered prototypes built with Next.js, TypeScript, and Google Gemini.
+A collection of AI prototypes built with Next.js, TypeScript, and Google Gemini.
 This monorepo serves as a personal learning lab and component library for quickly spinning up AI applications.

-## Prototypes
+## Prototypes (might or might not build lol)

 | # | Prototype | Description | Status |
 |---|-----------|-------------|--------|